Naf7nh/ThermalVision/README.md

 ## Contents of the Files

 ### Tutorial
-The tutorial contains the objective of this system, a list of the components used, step by step process of putting the hardware components together, and the configuration of the system.
+The tutorial PDF outlines the system's objective, lists the components used, provides a step-by-step process for assembling the hardware components, and explains the system's configuration on the Raspberry Pi.

-provided here contains the objective of this system, the components used, step by step process of putting the hardware components together, and the configuration of the system.
+### Training Script

-Tablk about the hw setup and the CNN for.
-Emphasizing thr importance as well the coding section
+The Python file contains the script that is used to train the alogrithm that is used to detect occupants in the designated spaces